Kasui92/omarell/README.md

 <h1 align="center">Omarell</h1>

-Omarell is a customized fork of [Omakub](https://omakub.org) that offers additional personalizations for an even more refined Linux experience.

 ## What is Omarell?

 Omarell is a personalized fork of [Omakub](https://omakub.org), the one-liner tool that turns a fresh Ubuntu install into a modern development environment.
 It builds on Omakub with targeted tweaks for a more streamlined and opinionated Linux setup.